 Did you know that a single horse manures as much as 20kg a day, or 140kg a week?
-Much as we love our four-legged friends, they certainly make us work hard picking up after them.
-While a lot of people continue to slave after their horses with a rake and wheelbarrow, more and more horse-owners are investing in a paddock cleanerto collect the manure for them, saving their spare time, their backs, and ultimately their bank accounts.
+Much as we love our four-legged friends, they certainly make us work hard picking up after them While a lot of people continue to the slave after their horses with a rake and wheelbarrow, more and more horse-owners are investing in a paddock cleaner to collect the manure for them, saving their spare time, their backs, and ultimately their bank accounts.

 How is a paddock cleaner used?

-When you take the Paddock Blade between paddocks, you can tow it more easily over different surfaces by putting it in ‘trailer mode’ – switching it around to tow in reverse, so you can tow it more easily over different surfaces and not collect and gravel or pebbles on driveways and roads.
-It’s always a good idea to store a Paddock Blade in a shed to keep it protected, but other from than that, zero maintenance work is needed.
+When you take the Paddock Blade between paddocks, you can tow it more easily over different surfaces by putting it in ‘trailer mode’ – switching it around to tow in reverse.
+It’s always a good idea to store a Paddock Blade in a shed to keep it protected, but other than that, no maintenance work is needed.
 It really is the definition of paddock cleaning made easy!

 Does a paddock cleaner only collect horse manure?